dre013/Furniture_store/README.md

-This is the example of furniture's store
+This is the example of furniture's store on python